Skip to content

 alex tran squarespace photography example

-One of the more interesting things about Alex Tran’s site is that he displays a bio in the footer on some of the pages.
+One of the more interesting aspects of Alex Tran’s site is that he displays a bio in the footer on some pages.

-Besides the portfolio pages and an info/about me page, Alex Tran also has a blog where he chats about various photo-first topics.
+In addition to the portfolio pages and an info/about me page, Alex Tran also has a blog where he discusses various photo-first topics.

-Note: One of the ways to improve your Squarespace photography website is by starting a blog.
+Note: One way to improve your Squarespace photography website is to start a blog.
 (Just update it regularly.)

 10. Mathieu Stern